As expected the Painted Rock Wine Dinner hosted by Water Street Cafe on Thursday, February 7th was an incredible evening for BC Wine lovers.

 Each of the five courses was complimented by the choice of wine and I am so glad I attend the Painted Rock Wine Dinner at Water Street Cafe.
 Wine dinners are a “win win” where the guest experiences great wines, excellent cuisine and good company and learns a little bit more about wine than when they arrived.

 I received two complimentary tickets to the Painted Rock Wine Dinner hosted by Water Street Cafe and two complimentary tickets given away on social media in order to facilitate pre-event promotion on MyVanCity and our social platforms; Facebook, Twitter, Pinterest and Instagram.
 Bottle images are courtesy of Painted Rock, culinary images and welcome cocktail image MyVanCity.
+A gratuity equal to 18-20% of the value of the dinner left with thanks to the team at Water Street Cafe.

 All opinions expressed are my own.